gmac/schema-stitching-handbook/federation-services/README.md

 This example demonstrates the integration of [Apollo Federation services](https://www.apollographql.com/docs/federation/implementing-services/) into a stitched schema, as described in [Federation services documentation](https://www.graphql-tools.com/docs/stitch-type-merging#federation-services).

 As you get the hang of Schema Stitching, you may realize just how complex Federation services are for what they do.
 The `buildFederatedSchema` method from the `@apollo/federation` package creates a fairly nuanced GraphQL resource that does not guarentee itself to be independently consistent or valid, but plugs seamlessly into a greater automation package.
-By comparison, Schema Stitching encourages services to be independently valid and self-contained GraphQL resources, which makes them quite primitive and durable.
-While Apollo Federation automates service bindings at the cost of tightly-coupled complexity, Schema Stitching sticks to bare-metal at the cost of manual configuration.
-The merits of each strategy is a likely delineator for most developers.
-In a very real sense, schema stitching is a library that could be used to build the Federation framework.
+By comparison, stitching encourages services to be independently valid and self-contained GraphQL resources, which makes them quite primitive and durable.
+While federation automates service bindings at the cost of tightly-coupled complexity, stitching sticks to loosely-coupled bindings at the cost of manual configuration.
+The merits of each strategy are likely a deciding factor when selecting a platform.
+In a very real sense, Stitching is a library that may be used to build a framework such as Federation.

 In general, stitching works better without the overhead complexity added by `buildFederatedSchema`.
-However, if you're integrating with preexisting servers or in the process of a migration, nothing says you can't incorporate your existing resources into a stitched gateway.
+However, when integrating with preexisting servers or in the process of a migration, nothing says you can't incorporate your existing federation resources into a stitched gateway.

 **This example demonstrates:**